pett-j/Flatbox-Remix/README.md

 # Flatbox remix
-This is a remix of the Flatbox cases by jfedor and fits the rev5 PCB without modification.
+This is a remix of the Flatbox cases by jfedor and fits the rev4 or rev5 PCB without modification.

 Parts required for a full assembly:
 - 1x case